-Our modal analysis solutions guide you through the complete set-up, measurement and analysis in simple and intuitive steps, and provide you with accurate and reliable results even in the most demanding situations, with a targeted set of best-in-class modal parameter estimators and validation tools.
+Our classical modal analysis solutions guide you through the complete set-up, measurement and analysis in simple and intuitive steps, and provide you with accurate and reliable results even in the most demanding situations, with a targeted set of best-in-class modal parameter estimators and validation tools.

+Our solutions cover the entire measurement and analysis chain including accelerometers and force transducers, impact hammers, modal exciter systems, LAN-XI data acquisition hardware and BK Connect® software for pre-test analysis, measurement, analysis and Finite Element model correlation.
 Our solutions are also expandable so they can grow with your requirements.

-Our classical modal analysis solutions cover the entire measurement and analysis chain including accelerometers and force transducers, impact hammers, modal exciter systems, LAN-XI data acquisition hardware and BK Connect software for measurement, analysis and correlation.

 GVT is mandatory for new aircraft and for existing aircraft that undergo modifications.

 A typical GVT system consists of modal exciter systems, modal accelerometers and LAN-XI data acquisition hardware.
 Measurements and post-processing are carried out with BK Connect® software.
 The test geometry is defined based on a Finite Element (FE) model of the test object.
 The FE model also provides the basis for a pre-test analysis to define excitation and response DOFs (Degree-Of-Freedoms), and for investigation of target modes.